 Being that my friend was building a new extension to make his kitchen and dining area bigger, and in the knowledge that the new part of his building would be very well insulated, he looked at the options available to him for heating.

+Although this was to be an extension and therefore not benefiting from the blank slate that a new build would offer (ground source heat pumps often make it to the short-list with new builds), there were still plenty of options to choose from.
 The way his family was planning to use the new space meant that they would often have a need to boost the temperature in the kitchen dining room without wanting to heat the rest of the house.
 One option might be to install an Aga, but that would have been on all the time and his house is typically not occupied during the day while the family are out at work and school.
 That would be a lot of money spent heating an empty house.

 Another option could have been a gas fire or wood burning stove but these were ruled out because of the space they would have taken up and also due to safety concerns with the possibility of young children burning themselves on the hot surfaces.

 Heat pumps appeared to be a strong option because they can achieve very high efficiency, do not have the same safety issues as open fires or wood burning stoves and are very controllable.
+The advantages of heat pumps over these other options convinced him that would be the right choice.

 In the end, he went for a Fujitsu Inverter model (the Fujitsu R410A to be precise) and is very pleased with the result.
 In the morning, the first person up and into the kitchen flicks the heat pump on for a few minutes and by the time the cereal is in the bowl, the room is “toasty warm”.